Kitura/SwiftyRequest/README.md

 # SwiftyRequest

-`SwiftyRequest` is an HTTP networking library built for Swift.
+`SwiftyRequest` is an HTTP client built for Swift.

-`SwiftyRequest` uses `URLSession` for the underlying transport. `URLSession` on Linux is not yet completely implemented so you may find that this library is less reliable on Linux than Darwin (reference issues [#24](https://github.com/IBM-Swift/SwiftyRequest/issues/24) and [#25](https://github.com/IBM-Swift/SwiftyRequest/issues/25), the second of these references a [Foundation PR](https://github.com/apple/swift-corelibs-foundation/pull/1629)).
+The latest release of SwiftyRequest is built upon the Swift-NIO based [`async-http-client`](https://github.com/swift-server/async-http-client).

 ## Contents
 * [Features](#features)